Dynamics of Non-Classical Interval Exchanges: Introduction

-As we will see in Section~\ref{dynamics}, combinatorially, there are finitely many subsets inside the standard $(d-1)$-simplex which can be the parameter space for a non-classical interval exchange with $d$ bands.
-We shall call each such subset a {\it configuration space} and denote them by $W_r$.
-For all the subsequent discussion, we fix a combinatorial type $\pi_0$ for the initial non-classical interval exchange and call it the {\it starting stage}.
-The starting stage is assumed to be irreducible and in a sink of the Rauzy diagram (see Section~\ref{dynamics} for the precise definitions).
+As we will see in Section~\ref{dynamics}, combinatorially, there are finitely many subsets inside the standard $(d-1)$-simplex which can be the parameter space for a non-classical interval exchange.
+We call each such subset a configuration space and denote them by $W_r$.
+For all subsequent discussion, we fix a combinatorial type $\pi_0$ for the initial non-classical interval exchange and call it the starting stage.
+The starting stage is assumed to be strongly irreducible and in an attractor of the Rauzy diagram (see Section~\ref{dynamics} for the precise details).
 Let $W_0$ be the configuration space at $\pi_0$.
-As shall be explained in Section~\ref{dynamics}, for almost every point in $W_0$, repeated Rauzy induction defines an infinite expansion.
+As we shall see in Section~\ref{dynamics}, for almost every point in $W_0$, iterated Rauzy induction defines an infinite expansion.
 Let $\pi'$ be a subsequent stage obtained from $\pi_0$ by a finite sequence of inductions.
 Let $W'$ be the configuration space at $\pi'$.
 The associated map $f'$ relates the new widths of the bands to the starting widths in $\pi_0$, by giving a diffeomorphism from $\Delta$ onto a subset of itself, such that $f'(W') = W_0 \cap f'(\Delta)$.
 Fix a constant $C>1$.
-The stage $\pi'$ is $C$-uniformly distorted if, for any pair of points $\y, \bar{\y}$ in $W'$, the Jacobian of $f'$ thought of as a map from $W'$ to $W_0$, satisfies
+The stage $\pi$ is $C$-uniformly distorted if, for any pair of points $\y, \bar{\y}$ in $W$, the Jacobian of $f'$ thought of as a map from $W$ to $W_0$, satisfies

 Let $\pi$ be any stage obtained from $\pi_0$ by a finite sequence of inductions.
-Let $W$ be the configuration space at $\pi$ and $f$ be the associated map.
-The main technical theorem required to prove Theorem~\ref{normality} is the uniform distortion theorem, stated below
+Let $W$ be the configuration space at $\pi$ and $f$ the associated map.
+The main technical theorem required to prove Theorem~\ref{normality} is the uniform distortion theorem, stated below:

 \begin{theorem}[Uniform Distortion] There exists a constant $C>1$, independent of the stage $\pi$, such that, for almost every $\x \in f(W)$, the associated expansion of $\x$ after $\pi$, has some stage $\pi'$, depending on $\x$, such that $\pi'$ is $C$-uniformly distorted.
-Moreover, if $\pi_0$ is in a sink of the Rauzy diagram, then $\pi'$ can be assumed to be combinatorially the same as $\pi_0$. \end{theorem} Theorem~\ref{uniform-distortion} is proved independently in \cite{Avi-Res} as a key step in studying \teichmuller flow on strata of quadratic differentials.
+Moreover, the combinatorics of $\pi'$ can be assumed to be the same as $\pi_0$. \end{theorem} Theorem~\ref{uniform-distortion} is proved independently in \cite{Avi-Res} as a key step in studying \teichmuller flow on strata of quadratic differentials.
 See Theorem 4.2 of \cite{Avi-Res}.
 In \cite{Gad2}, we apply Theorem~\ref{uniform-distortion} to a question about random walks on mapping class groups.
 In a different direction, Theorem~\ref{uniform-distortion} also fixes a small gap in the proof in \cite{Ker2} that the handlebody limit set has measure zero \cite{Gad3}.